Propagant/Hash-Compiler/README.md

 Well, I wanted something more challenging as I love complications & I think it's been done pretty well.
 I just love making unusual things especially initiative/creative applications where users can use their own logic and create something new in a short period of time.

 ### **Installation**
 It's important to install correct Hash Compiler version.
 If your CPU is 32bit, use 32bit Setup, otherwise use 64bit.
-I suggest to install Hash Compiler pack to **any other drive except C** *(If so, wouldn't be able to create files)*.
+I suggest to install Hash Compiler pack to **any other drive except C** *(If so, you wouldn't be able to create files)*.

 ### **Syntax & Semantics**
 Hash Compiler is a language where every statement & command starts with **#** (obviously).
 Uses shortcuts which represent functional statements.
 Statements are divided into 2 types: Static & Dynamic statements.
 What is the difference?\